XanaduAI/EFTQA-GSEE/README.md

 # Initial state

 The first step is to compute the initial state.
-This can be done with DMRG in the file dmrg.py using tenpy.
+This can be done with DMRG in the file dmrg.py using `tenpy`.
 Otherwise, a random initial state will be provided.

 # Dynamics

-The second part of the algorithm is to compute the Fourier moments of the target Hamiltonian $\langle \Psi|e^{-iH\tau j}|\psi\rangle$.
-This can be done with the dyncamic.py script, which realies on [qsimcirq](https://quantumai.google/qsim/tutorials/qsimcirq).
+The second part of the algorithm is to compute the Fourier moments of the target Hamiltonian $\langle \Psi e^{-iH\tau j}\psi\rangle$.
+This can be done with the dyncamic.py script, which relies on [qsimcirq](https://quantumai.google/qsim/tutorials/qsimcirq).
 In this script we consider the fully connected Heisenberg model and the evolution is performed with Trotterization via a swap network.

 # Lin and Tong algorithm

-The bulk of the algorithm can be run using the main.py file which compute the Fourier decomposition (in the algorithms/Fk.py script), sample from the Fourier moments and build the estimator.
-The CDF for a 26 spins fully connected Hamiltonian using low-bond dimension inital is displayed below.
+The bulk of the algorithm can be run using the main.py file which computes the Fourier decomposition (in the algorithms/Fk.py script), sample from the Fourier moments and build the estimator.
+The CDF for 26 spins fully connected Hamiltonian using low-bond dimension initial is displayed below.
 ![plot](results/ACDF26_10.jpg)
 # Step detection

 The steps are automatically detected within the main script through the algorithms/trendfliter.py file.
-The step detection is better illustared in the notebook `resources_comparison.ipynb`, which estimnate the number of samples required to detect a step of a given size.
+The step detection is better illustrated in the notebook `resources_comparison.ipynb`, which estimates the number of samples required to detect a step of a given size.

 ![image](results/resources_comparison.png)